peterprib/node-red-contrib-connectionmanager/README.md

 # Version

+0.1.1 Bug fix commits DataStax and Cassandra as concept doesn't exist

 0.1.0 Add DataStax and Cassandra.
 Include drivers rather than separate install.
 Add limited mustache on statements.
 Performance metrics.

 0.0.7 Use new feature in postgresql to return columns as array